A perturbative probabilistic approach to quantum many-body systems: Numerical results for the Hubbard model

-Once we have determined the sets $\mathscr{V}$, $\mathscr{T}$ and $\mathscr{L}$, the asymptotic rescaled cumulants $\bm{\Sigma}^{(k)}$ associated to considered Hubbard system can be measured as explained in \cite{OP4}.
-Note that these cumulants are unaffected by a change of the parameters $\eta$ and $\gamma$ of the Hamiltonian (\ref{FNUHubbard}), whereas the label sets $\mathscr{V}$, $\mathscr{T}$ and $\mathscr{L}$ keep their cardinalities under the same change.
-These data are input into equations (\ref{E0.eq2}-\ref{nusp.eq}) to find the ground-state energy $E_0$.
-The results obtained by using cumulants up to order $k_\mathrm{max}=1,2,3,4$ are shown in figure \ref{fig2} as a function of the ratio $\gamma/\eta$ in the case of a lattice with $2\times 3$ sites and $N_p=2,3$ particles per spin.
+Once we have determined the sets $\mathscr{V}$, $\mathscr{T}$ and $\mathscr{L}$, the asymptotic rescaled cumulants $\bm{\Sigma}^{(k)}$ associated with the considered Hubbard system can be measured as explained in \cite{OP4}.
+Note that the cumulants are unaffected by a change of the parameters $\eta$ and $\gamma$ of the Hamiltonian (\ref{FNUHubbard}), whereas the label sets $\mathscr{V}$, $\mathscr{T}$ and $\mathscr{L}$ keep their cardinalities under the same change.
+This implies, as already stated, that we can input the cumulants measured for a particular value of $\eta$ and $\gamma$ into equations (\ref{E0.eq2}-\ref{nusp.eq}) to find the ground-state energy $E_0$ as a function of $\eta$ and $\gamma$.

+The results obtained by using cumulants up to order $k_\mathrm{max}=1,2,3,4$ are shown in figure \ref{fig2} as a function of the ratio $\gamma/\eta$ in the case of a lattice with $2\times 3$ sites and $N_\mathrm{p}=2,3$ particles per spin.
 In the same figure we also depict the values of $E_0$ determined by exact numerical diagonalization.
 The curves obtained for $k_\mathrm{max}=1$ coincide with the uncorrelated multinomial prediction and, as already noted, their behavior is only qualitatively correct.
 Already at $k_\mathrm{max}=2$, the quantitative agreement with the exact ground-state energy becomes impressive at least for values of $\gamma/\eta$ not too large.
 By further increasing $k_\mathrm{max}$, the quantitative agreement gradually improves in the whole range of $\gamma/\eta$ which, note the horizontal log scale, goes from the limit $\|\hat{V}\| \ll \|\hat{K}\|$ to the opposite one $\|\hat{V}\| \gg \|\hat{K}\|$.
-In the case with $N_p=2$ particles per spin, the curve $E_0(\gamma)$ obtained with $k_\mathrm{max}=4$ is indistinguishable from the reported exact values.
-In the case with $N_p=3$ particles per spin, the nonlinear equations (\ref{E0.eq2}-\ref{nusp.eq}) do not admit a solution with $k_\mathrm{max}=3,4$ when $\gamma/\eta$ is larger than a threshold value, namely $\gamma/\eta\simeq 31.6$ for $k_\mathrm{max}=3$ and $\gamma/\eta\simeq 2.5$ for $k_\mathrm{max}=4$.
-More precisely, above this threshold equations (\ref{E0.eq2}-\ref{nusp.eq}) admit only solutions with real negative or complex frequencies $\bm{\nu}$.
-As discussed at the beginning of section \ref{multinomial.perturbative.scheme}, these are meaningless results which make the perturbative scheme invalid at the order considered.
+In the case with $N_\mathrm{p}=2$ particles per spin, the curve $E_0(\gamma)$ obtained with $k_\mathrm{max}=4$ is indistinguishable from the reported exact values.
+In the case with $N_\mathrm{p}=3$ particles per spin, the nonlinear equations (\ref{E0.eq2}-\ref{nusp.eq}) do not admit a solution for $k_\mathrm{max}=3,4$ when $\gamma/\eta$ is larger than a threshold value, namely $\gamma/\eta\simeq 31.6$ for $k_\mathrm{max}=3$ and $\gamma/\eta\simeq 2.5$ for $k_\mathrm{max}=4$.
+As discussed at the beginning of section \ref{multinomial.perturbative.scheme}, this means that the perturbative scheme is invalid at the order considered.